Campus Hazing Transparency Report

-The Stop Campus Hazing Act (SCHA), enacted on December 23, 2024, amends the Clery Act to prioritize the prevention of and transparency about hazing incidents at colleges and universities.
-The University of Minnesota summarizes findings concerning any established or recognized student organization found to violate Subd.
-14 Hazing of Board of Regents policy: Student Conduct Code.
+The national Stop Campus Hazing Act (SCHA), enacted on December 23, 2024, amends the Clery Act to prioritize the prevention of and transparency about hazing incidents at colleges and universities.

 The Campus Hazing Transparency Report includes details for each incident involving a student organization where the institution determined that hazing occurred.
-For each of these incidents, the report provides:
+In the report, the University of Minnesota summarizes findings concerning any established or recognized student organization found to violate Section IV, Subdivision 14, Hazing of Board of Regents policy: Student Conduct Code.

 - The name of the student organization involved in the hazing violation.